ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    when glue records are available exist and they do cause resolution failures.

+   *COMMENT DW 20210715: above doesn't really explain why glue is required.
+It explains why this document is required.*

 ## Example one: Missing glue

    The example below from June 2020 shows a case where none of